Nigerian forces say kill 30 Islamists, arrest 10

 The sect’s fighters have killed more than 1,000 people in bomb or gun attacks since they intensified their struggle in 2010, rights groups say.

-Gunmen shot dead a Chinese national working for the China Geo-Engineering Corporation, the firm’s Nigeria personnel manager Albert Audu told Reuters on Monday.

-Cheng Jingli was shot dead on Sunday at a market in Gubio, northeastern Borno state, Audu said, but he added that police did not know if it was Boko Haram or robbers.
-On Monday, a bomb targeting security forces in the northeastern city of Maiduguri, at the heart of the insurgency, wounded two soldiers, Borno state security spokesman Sagir Musa said.

-The crackdown has pushed the sect into new areas away from the northeast, widening its geographical spread.
-Two explosions in eastern Nigeria’s normally quiet Taraba state on Thursday and Friday wounded around two dozen people and killed one.
+Yet it has also pushed them into new areas away from their northeastern heartland, widening their geographical spread.
+Two explosions in eastern Nigeria’s Taraba state on Thursday and Friday wounded around two dozen people and killed one.

-Boko Haram usually targets the security forces or government offices, although churches and bars are also often hit.
-The United States has labeled Shekau and two other senior members ‘terrorists’ and put them on its sanctions list.
+The sect usually targets the security forces or government offices, although churches and bars are also often hit.
+The United States has labeled Shekau and two other of its senior members ‘terrorists’ and put them on its sanctions list.

 Reporting by Isaac Abrak; Writing by Tim Cocks